Seattle Transitional Grant Area

 Priority Setting and Resource Allocation Committee

 Comprised of Council members, this committee prioritizes care services and allocates Ryan White Part A funds to those services.
-The committee currently meets on the 4th Thursday of each month from 5:30 to 7:30, locations vary.
+Committee meets as needed, often on the 4th Thursday of each month from 4:00 to 6:00 pm, locations vary.

 Services and Needs Assessment Committee (SNAC)

 Comprised of Council members and others in the community, this committee assesses the need for services in the Transitional Grant Area, and develops service models.
-The committee usually meets on the 3rd Thursday of each month at 4:00 pm, locations vary.
+The committee typically meets on the 4th Thursday of each month from 9:30-11:30am, locations vary.

 - Planning Council Bylaws